ptsvyatkov/ptsvyatkov.github.io/README.md

 ### Tourjourney project
-This was my **thesis project** in my final semester of my Bachelor studies in 2022/2023.
-(BSc.
-CS, International Media and Computing)
+Final semester **thesis project** of my Bachelor studies in 2022/2023.
+(B.Sc. in Computer Science, International Media and Computing)

 The topic of my thesis was **"Conception, implementation and evaluation of the internationalisation of a web application"** and the following research question was posed: "How does internationalization affect the usability of web application systems?"